Beaufort Historic District (Beaufort, North Carolina)

 Beaufort Historic District is a national historic district located at Beaufort, Carteret County, North Carolina.
 It encompasses 16 contributing buildings in the oldest section of the town of Beaufort.
 The buildings include notable examples of Queen Anne and Greek Revival, and Gothic Revival style architecture.
 Located in the district are the separately listed Gibbs House, Jacob Henry House, and Old Burying Ground.
+The Duncan House, located in the district, was destroyed by a fire in 2025.

 It was listed on the National Register of Historic Places in 2003.